Monday, September 16, 2024

 By José Alberto Hermosillo

-“Skincare” is a striking and intriguing thriller that scrutinizes the lucrative cosmetic industry and its unfair business practices.
+“Skincare” is a striking and intriguing new thriller that scrutinizes the lucrative cosmetic industry and its unfair business practices.
 In this sturdy story, rivalry and manipulation reach self-destruction, jealousy, and even death in the most astonishing form that could only happen in Hollywood.

 Hope Goldman, a successful Hollywood aesthetician, attempted to launch her new Italian-made line of products in a national TV interview to take her business to the next level.